-Microsoft's Surface Pro 7 and Surface Pro 7+ tablet PCs are more affordable iPad Pro alternatives.
-With the optional Surface Type Cover keyboard, either one holds its own against today's best laptops.
+Microsoft's Surface Pro 7 and Surface Pro 7+ tablets are solid iPad Pro and Galaxy Tab Ultra alternatives.
+Add with an optional Surface Type Cover keyboard, either one holds its own against today's best laptops.

-As the release date of the new Surface Pro 8 grows near, we expect to see significant markdowns to its predecessor.
-So if you just so happen to be in the market for a new tablet, the Surface Pro 7 is worth considering.
+We're currently seeing significant markdowns on the Surface Pro 8's predecessor.
+So if you're in the market for a new tablet to get things done, the Surface Pro 7 is worth considering.

 Starting from $912, the Surface Pro 7+ is specifically engineered for business professionals.
 The base model packs a 12.3 inches, 2736 x 1824-pixel display, 11th Gen Intel Core i3 CPU, 8GB of RAM and 128GB SSD.